AlexChekel1337/TouchIndicators/README.md

 ![Example]

 ## Usage
-You can enable or disable touch indicators at any moment by updaing `showsTouches` property on `UIWindow`:
+You can enable or disable touch indicators at any moment by updating `showsTouches` property on `UIWindow`:
 ```swift
 import SwiftUI
 import TouchIndicators